kjagoo/miscelenous/dev_tools/dev_tools.md

 print line numbers `$ sed '=' myfile`

-## awk
+## 5. awk
->AWK is a programming language designed for text processing and typically used as a data extraction and reporting tool.
+> AWK is a programming language designed for text processing and typically used as a data extraction and reporting tool.
 AWK - the (very old) original from AT&T
 NAWK - A newer, improved version from AT&T
 GAWK - The Free Software foundation's version